-As an initial manner, an agency may only withhold information for impermissibly invading an individual's privacy if it is a personnel, medical, or "similar" file.
-275 FOIA does not contain a definition of these terms, but, as some courts have explained, personnel and medical files "generally contain a variety of information about a person, such as place of birth, date of birth, date of marriage, employment history, and comparable data."276 And the Supreme Court has held that the term "similar files" broadly embraces any "information which applies to a particular individual."
-Courts have identified a variety of information types that qualify as "files" under Exemption 6, including, for example, the names and addresses of federal annuitants; individuals' citizenship information; information associated with asylum requests; and "information regarding marital status, legitimacy of children, identity of fathers of children, medical condition, welfare payments, alcoholic consumption, family fights, [and] reputation."281 citation omitted).
+As an initial matter, an agency may withhold information for impermissibly invading an individual's privacy only if it is a personnel, medical, or "similar" file.
+282 FOIA does not include definitions of these terms, but as some courts have explained, personnel and medical files "generally contain a variety of information about a person, such as place of birth, date of birth, date of marriage, employment history, and comparable data."283 The Supreme Court has held that the term "similar files" broadly embraces any "information which applies to a particular individual."
+284 Courts have identified a variety of information types that qualify as "files" under Exemption 6, including, for example, the names and addresses of federal annuitants; individuals' citizenship information; information associated with asylum requests; and "information regarding marital status, legitimacy of children, identity of fathers of children, medical condition, welfare payments, alcoholic consumption, family fights, [and] reputation."288

 Information is not exempt from disclosure under FOIA, however, merely because it qualifies as a personnel, medical, or similar file.
-Such files must still be disclosed upon request unless release
+Such files must still be disclosed upon request unless release "would constitute a clearly unwarranted invasion of personal privacy."
+To determine whether

-&lt;sup>272 Dep't of State v.
+&lt;sup>279 U.S. Dep't of State v.
 Wash.
 Post.
 Co., 456 U.S. 595, 599 (1982).

-&lt;sup>273 See, e.g., Dep't of State v.
+&lt;sup>280 See, e.g., U.S. Dep't of State v.
 Ray, 502 U.S. 164, 179 (1991) (holding that disclosure of unredacted documents containing identifying information of Haitian citizens would violate Exemption 6).

-&lt;sup>274 See, e.g., Nat'l Parks & Conservation Ass'n v.
+&lt;sup>281 Nat'l Parks & Conservation Ass'n v.
 Kleppe, 547 F.2d 673, 685 n.44 (D.C.
 Cir.
 1976) (noting that "[t]he sixth exemption has not been extended to protect the privacy interests of businesses or corporations").
 In FCC v.
 AT&T, 562 U.S. 397 (2011), the Supreme Court held that Exemption 7(C)'s protection of "personal privacy" did not apply to corporations.
 Id. at 409-10.
-In support of this conclusion, the Court discussed the inclusion of that term in Exemption 6 and explained that while "the question whether Exemption 6 is limited to individuals has not come to us directly, we have regularly referred to that exemption as involving an 'individual's right of privacy."
+In support of this conclusion, the Court discussed the inclusion of that term in Exemption 6 and explained that while "the question whether Exemption 6 is limited to individuals has not come to us directly, we have regularly referred to that exemption as involving an 'individual's right of privacy.'"
 Id. at 407-08 (quoting Ray, 502 U.S. at 175).
 That said, the D.C.
 Circuit has held that "Exemption 6 applies to financial information in business records when the business is individually owned or closely held, and 'the records would necessarily reveal at least a portion of the owner's personal finances."
 Multi AG Media LLC v.
 USDA, 515 F.3d 1224, 1228-29 (D.C.
 Cir.
 2008) (quoting Kleppe, 547 F.2d at 685).